HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 | Tumor Size | no | Observation |
 {: .grid }

-### Profile-Level Expectations
+### Conformance to mCODE Profiles

 Each mCODE profile expresses requirements and expectations for FHIR instances in terms of structural constraints and terminology bindings.
-If an instance is expected to conform with an mCODE profile, it MUST [validate](https://www.hl7.org/fhir/validation.html) against that profile.
-Only FHIR instances associated an [mCODE Patient](conformance-patients.html) carry mCODE conformance expectations.
+If an instance is required to conform with an mCODE profile, it MUST [validate](https://www.hl7.org/fhir/validation.html) against that profile.
+Only certain FHIR instances associated with an [mCODE Patient](conformance-patients.html) carry mCODE conformance expectations.

 #### Data Sender Expectations

-Each mCODE profile has a conformance statement describing what data or resource instances MUST or SHOULD conform to it.
+Each mCODE profile has a conformance statement describing what data or FHIR instances MUST or SHOULD conform to it.
 For example, in [PrimaryCancerCondition], the conformance requirements are expressed in two parts:

 1. Any Condition resource associated with an [mCODE Patient](conformance-patients.html) whose `Condition.code` is in the value set `[PrimaryOrUncertainBehaviorCancerDisorderVS]` MUST conform to the profile.
 2. Any resource instance that would reasonably be expected to conform to the profile SHOULD conform to the profile.

-The second statement is intended to discourage an mCODE Data Sender from creating a different representation of a primary cancer condition that would not be found when querying for Condition resources that possess an mCODE-specified code.
-It is essentially non-computable and non-enforceable, so it is expressed as a SHOULD.
+The second statement is intended to discourage an mCODE Data Sender from creating different representation for data that *should* fall into the scope of mCODE.
+Compliance to this kind of condition is admittedly difficult to enforce, so it is expressed as a SHOULD.

 #### Data Receiver Expectations

 An mCODE Data Receiver SHOULD perform validation on instances it receives.
-To do this, the Receiver needs to identify which profile to use for validation.
+The Receiver first of all needs to identify which profile to use for validation.
 There four ways to identify the correct profile:

 1. The instance is received in response to a [profile search](https://www.hl7.org/fhir/search.html#profile), so the validating profile is known in advance.
 2. The instance self-identifies using `meta.profile`.
-The Data Sender SHOULD populate this element.
+Every Data Sender SHOULD populate this element.
 3. The Data Receiver can examine the contents of the instance to associate it with a profile (in particular, by looking for identifying code or category).
 4. The Data Receiver can iteratively attempt to validate the instance against each of the Data Receiver's supported profiles.

+If an instance fails validation, the Receiver may reject the instance.

 ### Element-Level Expectations

 #### Sender and Receiver Expectations

-For every element that is [required](#required-elements) and/or [Must Support](#must-support) (MS):
+For every element that is [required](#required-elements) and/or [Must Support](#must-support) (MS) in mCODE:

-* mCODE Data Senders SHALL be capable of populating the element, if the Sender supports the profile (as indicated by its CapabilityStatement).
+* mCODE Data Senders SHALL be capable of populating the element, provided the Sender supports the profile (as indicated by its CapabilityStatement).
 * If the Sender lacks the data necessary to populate the element:
   * If the element is required, the [US Core rules on missing data](http://hl7.org/fhir/us/core/general-guidance.html#missing-data) MUST be followed.
   * If the element is not required (but is MS), the element SHOULD be entirely omitted.
 If there is a specific reason the data is missing, a data absent reason MAY be substituted.